ul-fmf/mathematics-in-ljubljana/program.md

 # Timetable

 Last year's timetable can be found below.
+We expect this year's schedule to be similar.